The Ultimate Girls’ Weekend Guide to Charleston

 Take a break from all the eating, drinking, and shopping with an edifying stop at The Halsey Institute of Contemporary Art.
 One of the city’s only institutions exclusively devoted to contemporary art, the museum brings in artists from around the world for temporary exhibits.
 Currently on view: Aurora Robson’s The Tide is High and Christ Jordan’s Midway, which explore the effects of plastic waste on aquatic ecosystems.

-- 7 Best Adults-only All-Inclusives in Mexico
+- The 7 Best Adults-Only All-Inclusive Resorts in Mexico